-Women and (Musical) Histories
+Women and (Musical) Histories: Early Career Researcher Day

-This free event is open to early-career researchers currently enrolled in a PhD programme, or within ten years of completing one.
+This free one-day event is open to early-career researchers currently enrolled in a PhD programme, or within ten years of completing one.

-This one-day event, hosted at the Royal Academy of Music, aims to support early career researchers engaged in research exploring the intersections of gender and history across the humanities and creative arts.
 It addresses questions of career development and publication for emerging researchers, showcases practice-based research, and offers the chance to engage in career networking.

 This interactive event is specifically targeted at pathways and platforms available for academic publishing.
 The event will include talks from Academy researchers, a panel discussion with published early career and established academics, and a presentation from an experienced industry scholarly publisher with a specialist gender studies list.
 We aim to provide an important opportunity for early career researchers to come together and share their own work, experiences and insights.

-10:00-11:30: Session 1 - Women and (Musical) Histories Research Presentations: Exploring scholarly approaches to researching gender and history across the humanities and creative arts.
+Exploring scholarly approaches to researching gender and history across the humanities and creative arts.- Presentation 1: Victoria Hodgkinson (Royal Academy of Music)

-Victoria Hodgkinson (Royal Academy of Music) Demystifying the Diva: Mirroring Original Singers in Search of a Feminist Aesthetics - Presentation 2
+Demystifying the Diva: Mirroring Original Singers in Search of a Feminist Aesthetics - Presentation 2: Caro Lesemann-Elliott (Royal Holloway / Newcastle University)

-The AHRC project ‘Music, Heritage, Place: Unlocking the Musical Collections of England’s County Record Offices’ - Presentation 3
+The AHRC project ‘Music, Heritage, Place: Unlocking the Musical Collections of England’s County Record Offices’ - Presentation 3: Emily Kilpatrick (Royal Academy of Music)

-Jane Bathori and the Histories of Song
+- Jane Bathori and the Histories of Song

-14:30-16:00: Session 3 - Industry academic publisher presentation, followed by a panel talk on publishing experiences led by established researchers.
+An industry academic publisher presentation, followed by a panel discussion on publishing experiences led by established researchers.- Panel Members: Alyn Shipton, Anna Beer, Briony Cox-Williams, Christina Scharff

-16:45-17:00: End of Event
+- 16:45 – 17:00 | End of Event

 For any questions, please contact Victoria at wmh1conference@ram.ac.uk